DAU Certification

 Whether you’re seeking to start your academic journey or continue what you already started, we'll help you achieve academic excellence while serving for your country.
 The first step is to fill out our application.

-Webster University is not affiliated with the Department of Defense or any Military Service and images including incidental uniformed military personnel, facilities, or Military Service Marks do not imply endorsement by the Department of Defense or any Military Service.
+Webster University is not affiliated with the U.S. Department of Defense (DoD) or any military service, and images, including incidental uniformed military personnel, facilities or military service marks do not imply endorsement by the DoD or any military service.
+The appearance of DoD visual information does not imply or constitute DoD endorsement.